 If they properly and correctly applied eyelash extensions shouldn’t be uncomfortable and painful to wear.
 But if something is probably wrong, it’s possible to develop an allergic reaction to eyelash extensions.
-More commonly, an allergic reaction to the glue used to attach the extensions.
+More commonly, some people have an allergic reaction to the glue used to attach the extensions.

 Eyelash extensions are synthetic fibers that a lash artist applies to a person’s natural lash.
 This will make your eyelashes appear longer and fuller for several weeks.
 For some people, eyelash extensions may cause an allergic reaction or cause other eye health issues, so people should remove the lash extensions and immediately seek treatment.

-Note: the content in this article is general information, and always talk with a doctor or other qualified healthcare professional if you have any questions about your health.
+Note: The content in this article is general information and we always recommend talking with a doctor or other healthcare professionals before making any decision.

-Well, the allergic reactions to eyelash extensions are similar like other contact allergies and also known as contact dermatitis.
-Allergic symptoms can appear within a few minutes after the lash artist applied eyelash extensions in place.
+Well, the allergic reactions to Eyelash extensions is similar to the other contact allergies and also known as contact dermatitis.
+Allergic symptoms can appear within a few minutes after the lash technician applies the Eyelash Extensions in place.

 An allergic reaction to eyelash extensions can occur in one eye or both eyes.
 If both eyes occur, it may be more serious.
 Usually symptoms include itchiness, swelling that occurs on the eyelid, and redness around the eye area.

 In many causes, a person can be allergic to the lash glue or adhesive that attaches to the lash extensions and natural lashes.
-Technically, the lash glue often leaks onto the eyelid or into the eye, which can cause allergic reactions.
+Often, the Lash glue leaks onto the eyelid or into the eye, which can cause allergic reaction to eyelash extensions.

 The lash glue contains formaldehyde, so this may lead to allergic reactions.
-So, the Board of Barbering and Cosmetology suggests that a person ask TO their lash artist what the ingredients are in the glue.
+So, the Board of Barbering and Cosmetology suggests that a person ask their lash tech what the ingredients are in the glue.
 An allergic reaction to eyelash extensions is a type of contact dermatitis that occurs when the material or adhesive used in eyelash extensions causes an allergic reaction.

-To avoid an allergic reaction to eyelash extensions, you can use formaldehyde-free products and also, avoid washing your face for 24 hours after the application, and do not rub or do not touch your lashes frequently.
+To avoid an allergic reaction to eyelash extensions, you can use oil-free products, avoid getting eyelash extensions wet for 24 hours after the application, and do not rub or do not touch your lashes frequently.

 Symptoms of an Allergic Reaction to Eyelash Extensions

 A person may have an allergic reaction in their eyelid or eye.
 An allergic reaction to lash extensions tends to happen within the first 48 hours after the appointment.
-And the allergic reaction may be in their eyelid or eye, where the allergic reaction occurs.
+The symptoms of an allergic reaction to eyelash extensions is depending on the person, where the allergic reaction occurs.

-The most common cause associated with eyelash extensions is allergic blepharitis, and they may experience symptoms including:
+The most common cause associated with eyelash extensions is allergic blepharitis, and they may experience symptoms such as:

-An allergic reaction in the eyes also cause various symptoms like:
+An allergic reaction in the eyes can also cause various symptoms like:

-If you’re experiencing these types of symptoms around your eyes for more than a few hours, then you should speak with a doctor for treatment.
+If you’re experiencing any of these types of symptoms around your eyes for more than a few hours, then you should speak with a doctor for treatment.
 In some cases, you will need to remove your lash extensions as soon as possible.
 However, we also recommend talking with your lash technician and explaining the symptoms you’re experiencing.

 How Long the Allergic Reaction Lasts

-It totally depends on the condition of the allergic reaction; some people may have symptoms that last within a few hours and others can take up to a week.
+It totally depends on the condition of the allergic reaction to eyelash extensions, but some people may have symptoms that last within a few hours and others can take up to a week.
 Allergic reactions can be uncomfortable and cause itchy, watery eyes.
 If your eyelash extensions are reapplied, then it can cause another allergic reaction.

 If there is itchy around your eye area, it is important to resist the temptation to rub the eyes.
 If the symptoms are severe, then you need to see a doctor for treatment, and they will provide your specific treatment for it.